-Already experiencing the overheating issue on iPhone 14 Pro?
+Already experiencing the overheating issue on the iPhone 14 Pro?

-To help you resolve this matter, we’ve gathered in this guide several quick fixes that can return your iPhone’s temperature to normal.
-However, if the overheating occurs regularly and is not fixed via any of these methods, you can take your iPhone to a nearby Apple store and have a professional look at it.
+To help you resolve this matter, we’ve gathered several quick fixes in this guide that can return your iPhone’s temperature to normal.

 The Always-On Display has got to be one of the biggest features on the iPhone 14 Pro that shows you date, time, and other lock screen widgets on a dim screen even when you’ve locked your device.
 While it sounds cool, the feature has been the reason for some iPhones to overheat.